internetstandards/Internet.nl/documentation/Docker-deployment.md

 Daily and weekly database dumps are written to the `/var/lib/docker/volumes/internetnl-prod_postgres-backups/` directory.

 When recovering or migrating to a new server first the "Server Setup" should be done then these directories should be restored, after which the "Application Setup" can be done.

+## Impact of deployment host/network on test results

+The IP and network on which you deploy your instance may have some impact on test results.
+Most significantly, this affects test targets hosted in an RPKI invalid prefix.
+While the RPKI test will always detect this, if your network or its upstreams do RPKI origin validation, other tests with this target will time out as they can not reach the target.
+If there is no (or partial) validation, other tests will report the target as reachable, even though it may not be for the many networks that now do RPKI origin validation.
+In either case, the RPKI test will show the correct result.

+If you use an IP address with a poor reputation, or included in block lists, this may cause some tests to show an unreachable target.
+This is most likely for email tests, but has been seen for some other tests too.